 (Or if you’d prefer, join now and leave watching the first video until you’ve got a spare moment – that way you’ll be ready to watch it when you do have time.)

-Or you can ring 01229 777606 and Jade, Shanice, Shannon or Emma (or one of the others if the phones are busy) will join you up – either way in five minutes or so you’ll be in!
+Or you can ring 01229 777606 and Jade, Shanice or Shannon (or one of the others if the phones are busy) will join you up – either way in five minutes or so you’ll be in!

 Best do it now – an end to the frustration!